 Petrol, Diesel prices sees a slight rise in Bhubaneswar, Check the new rates

-The prices of petrol and diesel in Cuttack has been same as compared to yesterday.
-Petrol has been priced at Rs 103.54 per litre and diesel has been recorded at Rs 95.10 per litre.
+The prices of petrol in Cuttack have slightly decreased whereas diesel prices have increased.
+Petrol has been priced at Rs 103.22 per litre and diesel has been recorded at Rs 95.10 per litre.

 The petrol prices of the major cities of India have been recorded at Rs.
 96.72 per litre in Delhi, Rs.
 106.03 per litre in Kolkata.
 While Mumbai and Chennai has recorded petrol rate at Rs.
 106.31 per litre and Rs.
 102.63 per litre.